w01fdev/m00n/README.md

 optional arguments:
   -h, --help     show this help message and exit
+  -a, --archive  archive the <.csv> file as <.tar.gz> and then delete it.
   -r, --raw      output in raw format -> partly difficult to read for humans -> default: <False>
   -v, --version  show program's version number and exit

 ```

 ## examples of usage